3p5ilon/dotfiles/README.md

 ```

 > [!NOTE]
+> If you encounter errors during installation, refer to the package's documentation.
+>
 > `node`, `gcc`, `make`, `python3`, `go`, `rustc`, and `ripgrep` are required for Neovim LSP servers and DAP debuggers.

 ### Quick Install